-Jenny Tatsak, Ph.D., is a Professor of Business Communications at Walsh College.
+Jenny Tatsak, Ph.D. and Chair, Business Communications, is a Professor of Business Communications at Walsh College.
 In addition to teaching undergraduate and graduate courses in business communications, she is a member of the doctoral faculty.

 Dr. Tatsak earned her doctorate in communication, completed under the Edward Wise Dissertation Fellowship, from Wayne State University.
 She holds degrees from Eastern Michigan University including a Master’s Degree in Communication, a Bachelor of Science Degree in Organizational Communication, with a Bachelor of Science Degree in Political Science.